 Excellent oral and written communication skills as well as advanced computer skills.

-Effectively work and communicate with diverse staff in a team environment.
+Ability to work and communicate with diverse staff in a team environment.

 High ethical standards, integrity, and adherence to confidentiality.

-Handle a heavy workload and be detail-oriented.
+Ability to handle a heavy workload and be detail-oriented.

 A passion and desire to serve the community.